 - Video is recorded continuously and is stored on the NAS volume that the camera is assigned to.
 This recording type is only available for cameras that support edge recording on a NAS volume.

-list, select the NAS volume that you want to use.
-Only NAS volumes that are currently not assigned
+drop-down list, select the NAS volume that you want to use.
+Only NAS volumes that are currently not assigned to

 To switch from one NAS volume to another and have all of the video files transferred accordingly, you can replace the existing NAS volume with another one.